Hamiltonian Actions on Homogeneous Bounded Domains: Hamiltonian geometry of tube domains

 \section{Hamiltonian geometry of tube domains}

-In this section we analyse some properties of open convex cones and then introduce the Hamiltonian geometry of tube domains.
-Furthermore, we recall some results about the relation of tube domains with homogeneous bounded domains in $\CC^d$ and compute an important example.
+In this section we analyse some properties of open convex cones and discuss the Hamiltonian geometry of tube domains.
+Then we recall those results on homogeneous bounded domains which are needed in the sequel.
+An explicit computation is pointed out in the case of the Lorentz tube.
 Details can be found in \cite{P}, \cite{Kan} and \cite{F}.